rylanharper/nitrogen/README.md

 ## Get Started

-> [!NOTE]
-> Ensure you have access to your Shopify admin and are familiar with API configurations.

 ### Shopify

 1. Within your Shopify admin dashboard, create a custom app and configure the necessary Storefront API permissions needed for your project (enable all Storefront API access scopes to keep things simple).
 Give your app a name like "Headless Storefront" so it's clear what it's being used for.
 Once the app is created, retrieve your Storefront API access token to use in the project’s environment variables.

 2. To enable product filtering, install the [Shopify Search & Discovery](https://apps.shopify.com/search-and-discovery?search_id=81e9e3f8-f482-4c8c-83c2-a80090d606df&surface_detail=search+and+discovery&surface_inter_position=1&surface_intra_position=5&surface_type=search) and set up basic filters.
 This project uses the product type, size, and color filter options.
-To customize filters, modify the `getFilterValuesFromUrl` function in the `use-collection-helpers` composable.
+To customize filters, modify the `getFilterValuesFromUrl` function within the `use-collection-helpers` composable.

 3. Add a custom `related_products` metafield to display related products on your product pages.
-This metafield allows you to reference the full data of related products, ideal for managing color swatches, media, etc.
+This metafield allows you to reference the full data of related products, which is ideal for managing color swatches, media, etc.

 ### Nuxt